joshsulkin/GIS3_FinalProject/README.md

 # The 2022, 2017, and 2012 French Presidential Elections

 Want to better understand the 2022 French Presidential Election?
 How about putting in context with other French presidential elections?
 Here is how I created some maps to address these questions!
+As a brief note, French Presidents are elected to five-year terms and are elected by only the popular vote.
+In other words, there is no "Electoral College" or unnatural weighting of votes; the winner is simply determined based on the raw number of votes.

 # PART 1: 2022 PRESIDENTIAL ELECTION (MACRON V. LE PEN)